falke327/bike-tracker/README.md

 ## Introduction

 In this App it is possible to save data about your bicycle movements, like driven kilometers, movement time, average speed and maximum speed.
-The App will provide you with a table-view of your weekly, monthly or yearly movements with the overall Kilometers and the current Top values for average and maximum speed.<br>
+The App will provide you with a table-view of your monthly or yearly movements with the overall Kilometers and the current Top values for average and maximum speed.<br>
 It will also be possible to save your costs on parts and maintenance and calculate a costs per kilometer information.<br>